 Meanwhile, a prison inmate hears about the crime and believes that he knows who’s responsible – Dick Hickock.
 He makes the tough decision to talk to the police about the case and gives them the information they need to crack the murder case open.

-Trying to evade capture, Dick and Perry steal a car and head around the US until they are caught.
+Trying to evade capture, Dick and Perry steal a car and drive around the United States until they are caught.
 They are condemned to death by hanging.

 The novel was originally released as a four-part series in The New Yorker in September 1965, causing the publication to continuously sell out.
 Random House picked it up for mass publication in 1966.
 The book also spawned a movie in 1967, starring Robert Blake and Scott Wilson.
 The book is available for purchase here.